of Artstetten Castle

 In December 2015 Alix de la Poëze d'Harambure-Fraye assumed the management of the family enterprise.
 She continues to receive support from her mother as well as from her brothers and her husband.

-The family lives at the castle all year round.
+The family lives in the castle all year round.